 Best breads for stuffing

-Here’s the top three popular breads for stuffing
+Here are the top three popular loaves of bread for stuffing

 #1 – White sandwich bread

 White sandwich bread has been around for centuries because of its versatility in recipes and its ability to hold up under moist ingredients like eggs, vegetables, or meat.
 So don’t be afraid to try something new this Thanksgiving – make your favourite dish even better by using white sandwich bread as the base!